SPE-MD/SPMD-Simulations/README.md

 * Overlayed results from batch analysis (Planned)
 * Worst/Best case outcome extraction (Planned)

+### Desired Configurations to Test
+* Unloaded stubs
+* Measure RL/IL from station to station (currently term to term)
+* Dissimilar cables in trunk and in drop

 ## Simulation Tools

 Front end automation is via Python 3.
 Some packaged are required: